Arcadia University, The College of Global Studies – Italy Programs

 Italian Program Web site: https://studyabroad.arcadia.edu/find-a-program/programs-by-country/italy/

-Students in Perugia live in student housing or homestays or in integrated housing.
-They are all followed closely by the excellent support of The Umbra Institute but can choose from the three tracks available to them: Liberal Arts at The Umbra Institute, courses in Italian at Università degli Studi Perugia or language immersion at Università per gli Stranieri.
-Internships and a rich co-curricular program round out the experience.
+Students in Perugia live in student housing and they are all followed closely by the excellent support of The Umbra Institute.
+They can pursue a specialized academic pathway in Multi-Cultural Psychology or Food, Sustainability, and Environment and combine high academic standards, extensive study in the subject area, and community engagement.
+Students can also choose courses in Italian at Università degli Studi Perugia or language immersion at Università per gli Stranieri.

-In Florence, students are hosted at the Accademia Italiana in Piazza Pitti and benefit from one of the longest-standing design schools in that city.
-In an international environment, alongside degree-seeking students from Italy, Scandinavia, Eastern Europe and the Far East, students participate in both a Liberal Arts curriculum and targeted courses in design from textiles and fashion to industrial and graphic arts.
+The Accademia Italiana in Piazza Pitti benefits from one of the longest-standing design schools in that city.
+In an international environment, alongside degree-seeking students from Italy, Scandinavia, Eastern Europe, and the Far East, students participate in both a Liberal Arts curriculum and targeted courses in design from textiles and fashion to industrial and graphic arts.